Gioffre Borgia: Later life

 During the War of 1499–1504, when Louis XII of France attempted to conquer Naples, Gioffre sided with the French; but when he was captured by Prospero Colonna he changed sides to join the Spanish, which caused a rebellion in Alvito.
 In 1504 he sent the condottiero Fabrizio Colonna to stabilise his lands, partly paid for with money he had appropriated from the papal treasury after the death of his father the year before.
 With the rebellion crushed, Gioffre finally moved to his estates in Alvito and Squillace in 1504.

 Two years later Sancha died childless.
 Consequently, the Spanish King of Naples, Ferdinand II of Aragon, took possession of Gioffre's estates in Alvito.
 However, Gioffre was able to retain Squillace, on the Calabrian coast, which he ruled as a feudal vassal of Naples.

-Gioffre's second marriage was to one of his cousins, Maria de Mila of Aragon.
-They had a son, Francesco, and three daughters: Lucrezia, Antonia and Maria Borgia.
+Gioffre's second marriage in 1506 was to one of Sancha's cousins, Maria de Mila de Aragón y de Villahermosa.
+They had a son, Francesco, and three daughters: Lucrezia, Antonia and Maria.
 Francesco inherited his father's lands and the title of Prince of Squillace.
 Gioffre's descendants ruled the city of Squillace until 1735.
 They generally ruled through governors, since they resided at either Naples or the Spanish court.
+After his death, the existence of a natural son, Geronimo, was also revealed, who was entrusted to his sister Lucrezia at the request of their mother Vannozza.

+Issue

+By his second wife, Maria de Mila, Gioffre had a son and three daughters: